 No paid content

 I permit wordpress advertising on the site to try and offset the hosting costs.
 If you see an ad that is offensive, please let me know and I’ll see what I can do about it.
 But other than that, I do not accept paid content.
+Well, to be clear, my terms for paid content are high, and no one has taken me up on it yet.

 I very rarely accept requests to update links, even Wikipedia links.